mcjauregui72/CNN_MedImageClassification/README.md

 1. Defined the full file paths to our best saved first_model and second_model, and loaded them from saved. keras.

-3. Extracted labels from the TensorFlow datasets (training_set, testing_set, validation_set) we had created by using the tf.keras.preprocessing.image_dataset_from_directory method.
+2. Extracted labels from the TensorFlow datasets (training_set, testing_set, validation_set) we had created by using the tf.keras.preprocessing.image_dataset_from_directory method.
 Ensemble models need labels in order to compute loss (by comparing predictions to true lables) and update models during training.

-3. Generated submodel predictions for the training and validation datasets.
+3. Generated submodel predictions for the training and validation datasets with shape (None, 4):
+    * preds_first_model_train = first_model.predict(training_set)
+    * preds_second_model_train = second_model.predict(training_set)
+    * preds_first_model_val = first_model.predict(validation_set)
+    * preds_second_model_val = second_model.predict(validation_set)

-4. define EarlyStopping and ModelCheckpoint callbacks and a filepath to save the best ensemble_model.
+4. Defined EarlyStopping and ModelCheckpoint callbacks and a filepath to save the best ensemble_model.

-5. Built and trained the ensemble_model to process the combined predictions.
-The ensemble model's input shape reflected how outputs would get combined, two predictions per class, with an output shape of (None, 4).
+5. Built, compiled, and trained the ensemble_model, in the same manner as with the two submodels, to process the combined predictions.

-Results:
+    * Defined ensemble_input_train as the simple average of the first_model's predictions on the training_set and the second_model's predictions on the training_set.
+    * Defined ensemble_input_val as the simple average of the first_model's predictions on the validation_set and the second_model's predictions on the validation set.
+    * Defined ensemble_input as the input layer for the ensemble_model, Input(shape=(4,))
+    * Added a Dense layer as the output layer, final_output = Dense(4, activation='softmax')(ensemble_input)
+    * Defined ensemble_model as Model(inputs=ensemble_input, outputs = final_output)
+    * Compiled ensemble_model with optimizer='adam', loss='sparse_categorical_crossentropy', metrics=['accuracy']
+    * In training the ensemble_model, we used ensemble_input_train as our x and y_train - the true labels from our training_set as our true labels corresponding with the averaged training_set predictions.

 ## Transfer Learning

 An alternative to ensembling two models is chaining them.
-After pre-training, a model can be applied to a new, specific dataset and classification task, a process called transfer learning.
+After pre-training, a model can be applied to a new, specific dataset and classification task, in a process called transfer learning.
 The pre-trained model's weights, optimized during pre-training, become the starting point for training on a new, often smaller, dataset.
 The model learns the specifics of the new task while leveraging the general features it learned during pre-training.
 In our project, the smaller dataset consisted of the CT-Scan images with different types of chest cancer versus normal cells.
-The ResNet50 model (pre_trained

-# Ensembling and Chaining Models
+# Chaining Models
+The considerations we had to take into account when chaining model_one and model_two included:

+1. Data augmentation and rescaling is necessary only in the first of two models, when using the Functional API.

+2.

 ### Building first_model from pretrained ResNet50